potaytoh2/Dynamic-NFT-Deployment/README.md

-# Sample Hardhat Project
+# Sample Dynamic NFT Scheduler

-Simple Dynamic NFT Deployment with cronjob running on your local host in Typescript.
+Simple Dynamic NFT Deployment (ERC1155) with cronjob running on your local host in Typescript.

 The job runs every 3 minutes for 10 minutes, it changes the nft image by swapping metadatas.
 Feel free to adjust the interval to your liking.